Messaging platform Symphony seeks more funding: WSJ

-Symphony Communication Services LLC, an instant messaging software company backed by Goldman Sachs Group Inc. (GS.N) and other finiancial institutions, is seeking additional funding that could value the startup at up to $1 billion, the Wall Street Journal reported on Sunday.
+July 26 Symphony Communication Services LLC, an instant messaging software company backed by Goldman Sachs Group Inc. and other finiancial institutions, is seeking additional funding that could value the startup at up to $1 billion, the Wall Street Journal reported on Sunday.

 Palo Alto, California-based Symphony is approaching venture-capital funds and financial institutions to probe for interest in investing in the secure instant messaging platform, according to the WSJ report.